box/developer.box.com/content/guides/api-calls/types-and-formats.md

   content returned in the API.
 Additionally, every API endpoint has it's response type documented in our API reference documentation.
 </Message>

+### Headers

+As per the HTTP specification, all response header names in the Box API are case-insensitive and could change over time.

+This means that the API might return responses with a content type header of `CONTENT-TYPE: application/json`, `Content-Type: application/json` or `content-type: application/json`.
+Ideally your application should convert header names to a standard case upon request and then use that standardized set of headers to look up values of the headers.

+Header values **are** always case sensitive unless stated otherwise.

 ### Resources